gavieira/mitofree/README.md

 ```

 If you can use bash autocompletion to call these scripts, you have succesfully added them to the PATH variable.

+***A Friendly reminder:*** Most of these dependecies are available at the [bioconda](https://bioconda.github.io/) channel and thus can be easily installed through [conda](https://docs.conda.io/en/latest/).
+We have plans of making mitofree available trhough biocona in the future, which will make its instalation way simpler.

 Lastly, you should download MitoFree and give it execute permission: